-- 1. Log on to FACTS and choose Family Information and Choose a Parent's Name

-- 2. Choose the Service Hours tab
+- 1. Log on to FACTS and choose Family Information and Choose a Parent's Name - 2.
+Choose Add Service Hours

-- 3. Choose Add Service Hours

 4.6 Christmas Teacher Gifts

 At least once during the year (around Christmas time and possibly at the end of the year), parents may be offered an opportunity by a parent coordinator (e.g. the 3rd grade room mom) or the PTF to direct a monetary gift toward specific faculty or staff members.
 These gifts are considered "love gifts" and are not tax deductible, nor are they considered taxable income for the recipients (the IRS views gifts provided to show goodwill, esteem, or kindliness as non-taxable income).
 Any giving opportunities are optional.